EmmanuelAB/display-tracks/README.md

 This repository have a simple JavaScript program for displaying GPS Traces onto a MapBox map.

 ## How it works
 It uses the MapboxGL JS API for creating the map itself.
-Therefore it requests for all the `.gpx` files in a GitHub Repository (which hosts several GPX traces).
-Then it parses all the `gpx` files to the format required for rendering a multiline onto the Mapbox map.
+The tracks to display must be in `gpx` and are selected by the user from the local filesystem.
+When the the traces are selected the program parses the files to match the format required by the MapBox map to render the lines onto the map.

 ## Features
 - You can select your gpx files from your local filesystem